 A non-greasy sunscreen with 20% zinc oxide, plus botanical extracts that protect skin with tons of antioxidants.
 Bonus: It's cruelty-free.

-This physical sunscreen is also packed with hydrating ceramides and, once blended into skin, doesn't leave a ghostly cast.
+This physical sunscreen is also packed with hydrating ceramides and, once blended into the skin, doesn't leave a ghostly cast.

 Vitamin C Serum